frederic-perez/AmE-dictionary/data/dictionary.md

 __git__ _n_ _Chiefly British slang_ A fool, a stupid person.
 __Gitmo__ _Guantanamo?_
 __give (someone) a call__ _Give me a call._
-__give (someone) a piece of (one's) mind__ _idiom_ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._
+__give (someone) a piece of (one’s) mind__ _idiom_ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._
 __give (someone) an out__ _idiom_ To provide someone with an excuse or a means of escaping (from something).
 __give a shit__ _No-one gave a shit._
 __give and take__ _Love don’t come easy.
 It’s a game of give and take._